-9.5.2 To avoid the roots of the third-party trees being affected by soil compaction, all vulnerable areas will be separated from the working area by protective fencing (or boundary fencing) and ground protection.
+9.5.2 To avoid the roots of the third-party trees being affected by soil compaction, all vulnerable areas will be separated from the working area by protective fencing (or boundary fencing).

-9.5.3 Where possible, all existing hard surfaces (within the RPAs of retained trees) will also be left in situ during construction and only be removed (by hand / small machinery) at the landscaping stage.
+9.5.3 Where possible, all existing hard surfaces (within the RPAs of retained trees) will also be left in situ during construction and only be removed (by hand / small machinery) at the landscaping stage (if required at all).